jyotitripathi27/Bolttedex/README.md

 ----

-# Pokémon frontend Application (Client Application)
+# Pokemon frontend Application (Client Application)

 This is a frontend application for Bolttedex.
-It shows a list of Pokémon and you can see the pokemon details in a popup card on click of a pokemon from the list.
+It shows a list of Pokemon and you can see the pokemon details in a popup card on click of a pokemon from the list.

 # App URL